cytrus-re/cytrus-re/SECURITY.md

 ## Reporting a Vulnerability

-Please report any vulnerabilities you find to Rexowogamer#1183 on Discord/send an email to beartechtalks@gmail.com. :)
+Please report any vulnerabilities you find to Rexowogamer#1183 on Discord or send an email to help.ttsbotsnapps@gmail.com. :)